szquchen/MULTIMODE/README.md

 ## Indroduction

 MULTIMODE is a general code that obtains the ro-vibrational eigenvalues and eigenfunctions of the “Watson Hamilonian” using vibrational self-consistent field and configuration interaction.
-It has been applied to many polyatomic molecules from triatomics, e.g.,  H2O, tetratomics, e.g., H2CO, HOCO, H2O2, pentatomics, e.g., CH4, and larger molecules, e.g., C2H4, CH3OH, CH3NO2, CH3CHOO.

 ## Requirements
 * The users need to supply their own potential energy surface, written in Fortran (Or machine-learned potentials that make use of Atomic Simulation Environment, using an interface to be released in the near future)